How to Deal with Digital Dementia?

 “Dementia is the loss of cognitive functioning—thinking, remembering, and reasoning—and behavioral abilities to such an extent that it interferes with a person’s daily life and activities.
 These functions include memory, language skills, visual perception, problem-solving, self-management, and the ability to focus and pay attention.”

 Usually, all those symptoms are observed in older people.
-Nowadays, they are also observed in teenagers in their 20s and 30s, and even small kids – which leads to the term “digital dementia”.
+But nowadays, they are more and more noticeable in teenagers and even small kids, which leads us to the term that explain that addiction – digital dementia.

 “Compared to the real world, there is more lying and cheating in the internet environment and this, in turn, affects our own behavior” – he said as he presented the Internet addiction as a warning sign for the future.